vippsas/vipps-partner-api/vipps-partner-api.md

 and we will work with our partners to find out what is useful and possible.
 Some candidates:
 * Company address
-* Contact information for the main person
+* Contact information for the main person (depends on GDPR, etc)
-* Contact information for the technical person
+* Contact information for the technical person (depends on GDPR, etc)
-* A list of people with admin rights on portal.vipps.no
+* A list of people with admin rights on portal.vipps.no (depends on GDPR, etc)

 ### In the meantime